sczerwinski/sczerwinski.github.io/_posts/2017-05-14-delegating-android-shared-preferences-in-kotlin.md

 One of those tools, Anko, provides an
 [extension property](https://kotlinlang.org/docs/reference/extensions.html#extension-properties)
 for Android `Context` class—`defaultSharedPreferences`.
-By using that property, you no longer need to explicitly initialize the `SharedPreferences` object.
+By using that property, we no longer need to explicitly initialize the `SharedPreferences` object.
-Still, you need to retrieve and store the values in the same inconvenient manner:
+Still, we need to retrieve and store the values in the same inconvenient manner:

 ```kotlin
 usernameEditText.setText(